wegene-llc/node-wegene/README.md

 ```javascript
 const wegene = require('../../lib/node-wegene').promise;
 ```
-then, use __then__ method instead of callback in the methods above.
+then, all the methods above will return a promise, and you need not pass a callback.

 ## Documentation
   - [Full WeGene API Document](https://api.wegene.com/docs/)